Bayesian Inference-assisted Machine Learning for Near Real-Time Jamming Detection and Classification in 5G New Radio (NR): Introduction

 \subsection{Primary Contributions}

-The main contributions of this work can be summarized as follows: \begin{itemize} \item We introduce a supervised learning approach for jamming detection that leverages both physical layer (PHY) and higher layer key performance indicator (KPI) data, using a real 5G NR NSA testbed.
+The main contributions of this work are summarized below: \begin{itemize} \item We introduce a supervised learning approach for jamming detection and classification in a cellular communications system that leverages both physical layer (PHY) and higher layer key performance indicator (KPI) data, collected using a real 5G NR NSA testbed.

-\item We develop a systematic strategy for jamming detection that can be adapted to widely varying jamming scenarios with different frequency bands and power levels.
-This is achieved by utilizing a combination of instantaneous discriminative models and sequential time series-based models, including the low-complexity echo state network (ESN) from the reservoir computing (RC) family, thus enabling accurate and reliable jamming detection.
+\item We develop a systematic strategy for jamming detection and classification that can be adapted to varying jamming scenarios with different frequency bands and power levels.
+This is achieved by utilizing a combination of instantaneous discriminative models and sequential time series-based models, including the echo state network (ESN) from the Reservoir Computing (RC) family.

+\item Through RC, we demonstrate the applicability of a jamming detection and classification approach that delivers high detection accuracy, low false alarm rate while meeting near real-time latency constraints with low computational and memory complexity.

-\item We introduce a Bayesian Network Model (BNM) constructed using the available domain knowledge for the purpose of causality analysis and improving the transparency of the machine learning-based jamming detection model.
+\item We introduce a causality inference approach that leverages a Bayesian Network Model (BNM) constructed using the available domain knowledge in order to improve the transparency of the ML-based jamming detection and classification model.

-\item We demonstrate the proof-of-concept of using domain knowledge-driven Bayesian Network Model-based causal inference to detect a jamming signal, given the topology and statistical distribution among various parameters collected via legitimate communications.
-We show that the issue of incorrect predictions in machine learning-based models due to insufficient data samples can be mitigated via the introduced Bayesian analysis. \end{itemize} The remainder of the paper is summarized as follows.
-In Sec.
-II, we present the problem formulation for the jamming detection task.
-In Sec.
-III, we describe the hardware platform used for this work, followed by elaborating on the supervised learning models utilized.
+\item We demonstrate a proof-of-concept of using domain knowledge-driven causal inference via the BNM to detect a jamming signal, given the topology and statistical distribution among various parameters collected via legitimate communications.
+We show that incorrect predictions in ML-based models due to insufficient data samples can be mitigated via the introduced Bayesian analysis. \end{itemize} The remainder of the paper is summarized as follows.
+In Sec.~\ref{sec:jamming_problem}, we present the problem formulation for the jamming detection task.
+In Sec.~\ref{sec:system_description}, we describe the hardware platform used for this work, followed by elaborating on the supervised learning models utilized.
 The motivation and strategy for Bayesian causality inference is also presented.
-The complete simulation results are presented in Sec.
-IV.
-Finally, Sec.
-V concludes the paper.
+The complete simulation results are presented in Sec.~\ref{sec:performance_evaluation}.
+Finally, we provide concluding remarks and directions for future work in Sec.~\ref{sec:conclusion}.